 So, it’s no surprise that German Shepherd x Poodle is also popular.
 Yet, not many big-name breeders mix the German Shepherd with Poodle.
 These breeders prefer selling purebreds and choose not to associate with hybrid canines.

 To learn more about the Poodle Mix with German Shepherd, let’s look at each parent breed’s history.

 German Shepherd history

 The German Shepherd originated in Germany in the late 1800s as a shepherd who can also help in different jobs.
 These pups excelled at herding sheep and in numerous other working roles.

-As shepherding became less common, German Shepherds started helping out humans in various duties such as policing, weapon detection, drug-sniffing, tracking, hunting, guiding the visually impaired, and guarding.
+As shepherding became less common, German Shepherds started helping out humans in various duties such as policing, tracking, hunting, guiding the visually impaired, and guarding.

 German Shepherds are still popular working dogs, but they also make great family pets.
 They are known for being intelligent, loyal, and loving, whereas their strength and trainability make them ideal for working roles.

 Poodles originated in Germany too (though they are often associated with France) and were originally bred as water dogs.
 Their primary role was to assist hunters in retrieving ducks from ponds and streams.